yanliu1111/lets-mern-stack/README.md

 - JWT for authentication
 - Roles & Permissions

-## Case study:
+## 🧠 Case study:
-### Case 1: Extending Data Cache Duration with Prefetching in RTK Query
+### 🎈Case 1: Extending Data Cache Duration with Prefetching in RTK Query

 1. In `userApiSlice.js`, the option `keepUnusedDataFor: 5` means that when there is no active subscription to the data, it will be removed from the cache after 5 seconds.
    - If this line is removed, the default cache duration is 60 seconds.